libreForms/spec/spec.md

 ### Principles

 The libreForms API is a generalization that allows organizations to define every aspect of their forms.
-Legacy tools for managing institutional form data, like hand-signed and PDF documents, are incompatible with the modern need to manage form data at scale without significantly increasing adminsitrative burden.
+Legacy tools for managing institutional form data, like hand-signed and PDF documents, are incompatible with the modern need to manage form data at scale without significantly increasing administrative burden.
 Most browser-based form managers give form administrators little control over form fields, the resulting data, or the underlying web application.
 Proprietary solutions seldom provide self-hosting support, access to the source code, and a viable licensing model.

 The libreForms API is written to prioritize customization, ease of use, and control.
 It uses a declarative approach to define forms and employs a relatively flat data structure to minimize the complexity, and maximize the readability, of form configurations.
 It leaves significant freedom to implementers to allow arbitrary form customization and tight control over the resultant form data, while encouraging implementers to make extensive use of default values to reduce boilerplate.